maillouxc/wikimedia-data-exploration/README.md

 or myself.
 It is also available on the public internet, but I am not sure where.

+The dataset used is a small subset of the Wikimedia personal attacks dataset.

 ### How to use these experiments?

 Ensure that the data directory contains the needed data in the proper